Leo1010246/JAVA_Final_Project_22100699/README.md

 ![J1](./img/j2_1,2.png)

-After making your selections, user can create notes for the selected song and selected difficulty level.
+After making user's selections, user can create notes for the selected song and selected difficulty level.
 The notes created by the user are saved as a text file, which can then be used in "Play Mode".

 ![J1](./img/j5.png)